pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 ## Optimize - More Invocations

-Possibly the easiest and most obvious way to speed this up use to use one invocation per pixel.
+Possibly the easiest and most obvious way to speed this up use to use one workgroup per pixel.
 In our code above we have for loop

 ```js
 for (y) {